Identifying preferred routes of sharing information on social networks: Route Preference In Information Flow

-As an example case, we used the hashtag retweet data from the Farsi X with political contexts\cite{mohammadikian2025retweet}.
-These data were acquired by Mohammadi et al. \cite{mohammadi2022footprint} and further studied by Bigdeli et al. \cite{bigdeli2024bots}, spanning from April 29, 2021, to June 24, 2021 ---7 weeks prior to Iran's 2021 presidential election.
+As an example case, we used the hashtag retweet data from the Farsi X within political contexts\cite{mohammadikian2025retweet}.
+These data were acquired by Mohammadi et al.~\cite{mohammadi2022footprint} and further studied by Bigdeli et al.~\cite{bigdeli2024bots}, spanning from April 29, 2021, to June 24, 2021 (7 weeks prior to Iran's 2021 presidential election).
 The trending hashtags were tracked daily, and 16 of them were used in this study.
-For inclusiveness, the hashtags chosen consisted of those specific to each of the two opposing parties and also included neutral hashtags used by both groups.
-Data retrieval was done such that every tweet containing a specific hashtag from a specified date was stored in an SQLite database, accessed through the X's Standard Search API.
-More specifically, each tweet and retweet was saved along with the user ID of the retweeter and the user ID of the user being retweeted, along with the hashtags used in the body of the retweet and a timestamp of the retweet happening.
-The number of distinct retweets containing at least one of the election hashtags was 5701902, and they were posted by 140638 unique users collected through X platform's data, which at the time of collection was named Twitter.
+For inclusiveness and in order to minimize selection bias, the hashtags chosen consisted of those specific to each of the two opposing parties and also included neutral hashtags used by both groups.
+To collect the data, a custom program called Twitter Machine was developed (named as such since at the time of data retrieval, X platform was officially called Twitter).
+Given a hashtag from the collected list and a start date, the program retrieved all tweets containing the specified hashtag via the Twitter Standard Search API and stored them in an SQLite database.
+The application parsed the JSON objects returned by the API, extracted the relevant metadata, and updated a user index maintained in a PostgreSQL relational database.
+While continuous automated requests were implemented to minimize data loss, completeness of retrieval is inherently subject to the technical constraints and rate limits of the Twitter Standard Search API.
+All users participating in election-related discussions identified by Twitter Machine were recorded in PostgreSQL to enable relational analyses.
+To ensure uninterrupted and efficient data collection, the program was deployed on a Virtual Private Server (VPS), allowing automated and continuous API requests within the platform’s rate limits.
+The collected data were securely transferred from the VPS to local storage infrastructure, where they were archived and processed for subsequent analysis.
+Each tweet and retweet was saved along with the user ID of the retweeter and the user ID of the user being retweeted, along with the hashtags used in the body of the retweet and a timestamp of the retweet happening.
+The number of distinct retweets containing at least one of the election hashtags was 5701902, and they were posted by 140638 unique users.